The Plan of Salvation

 - Get baptized: “He who believes and is baptized will be saved; but he who does not believe will be condemned” (Mark 16:16).

 To accept God’s plan of salvation today, you can start by praying this prayer: “My heavenly Father, I accept Jesus the lamb that died for my sins.
 Come into my heart and save me.
+And help me to walk with you every day.
 In Jesus’ Name I ask.
 Amen.”

 In His service,